iamharryliu/vigilant-broccoli/notes/hobbies/cooking/salt.md

 - Salt brings out the flavour of anything that it penetrates
 - Salt reduces bitterness and enhancles sweetness

+### With Protein

+- Helps meat proteins retain moisture when salted early.

 ## 2 Kinds of Salt to Have

 - Bulk bought kosher or sea salt for everyday cooking.